TREASURIES-U.S. yields shoot higher after Powell sets hawkish tone

 The race to raise rates The race to raise rateshttps://tmsnrt.rs/3sUQpi0

-(Reporting by Herbert Lash, additional reporting by Lisa Pauline Mattackal in Bengaluru; Editing by Kirsten Donovan and Nick Zieminski)
+(Reporting by Herbert Lash, additional reporting by Lisa Pauline Mattackal in Bengaluru; Editing by Kirsten Donovan, Nick Zieminski, William Maclean)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))